GargantuanHeadeatingSpider/PythonGUILibraryManagementSystem/README.md

 # PythonGUILibraryManagementSystem
 The library management system I made in my second software development assignment.
 Made with Python and TKinter.
+Somehow this scored like 80%?!

 Features:
 -Create new books and user details.